-For the purposes of our research we either collect or have been given contact information such as your email address and personal information about you such as your name, date of birth, or occupation.
-We do not supply or transfer any of your contact details to anyone who would use that information for marketing purposes.
-The only instances in which we do transfer your contact information are to organizations who are working with us as subcontractors who need that information to conduct the research.
+For the purposes of our research we either collect or have been given contact information such as your email address and personal information such as your name, date of birth, or occupation.
+We do not supply or transfer any of your contact details to anyone who would use that information for non-research purposes.
+The only instances in which we do transfer your contact information are to organizations who are working with us as subcontractors who need that information to conduct the research and have signed confidentiality agreements.
 These subcontractors are bound by the same or similar privacy laws and codes as we are.
 You can ask us the identity of these subcontractors.
 In many cases, we will have received your contact details from a third party, such as an organisation of which you are a customer, or through another market research agency such as a recruitment agency.
 We will tell you where we received the information from.

 What personal information do we collect and hold?

 When we talk to you, we find out about your personal opinions and experiences with the services, products or brands we are researching.
 Before our clients see any of this information, we will have de-identified it (i.e. removed your name and any other contact details).
 Usually, clients only have access to this information in an aggregated report.
 Occasionally they will have access to de-identified transcripts.
 You can ask us about this if it concerns you.
 Sometimes, we supply audio or video recordings of our interviews to another research agency so they can transcribe the interview.
 These transcribers have signed confidentiality agreements with us requiring them to treat the recordings the same as we would.
 These recordings do not include your contact information.
 They are only ever used for research purposes.
 Our clients have agreed to this.
 Ask us about this if you are concerned.